ragingwind/next-workbox-webpack-plugin/readme.md

 For Next.js, It contains some of restrictions:

-- Only works in not dev mode and on custom server.
+- Only works in `not dev mode` and on `the custom server` which means you can't test with `next` and `next start`
-- You sould use custom version of server for serving service worker.
-For your convenience, test server is included with this package.
+- You sould use customized server for serving service worker scripts and workbox libraries.
+For your convenience, [test server is in this package](https://github.com/ragingwind/next-workbox-webpack-plugin/blob/master/bin/next-workbox-start.js).
 - All of files will be generated in `static/workbox` because of exporting.
-It might need to add the path to gitignore.
+You might need to add the path to gitignore.
 ```
 static/workbox
 ├── next-precache-manifest-d42167a04499e1887dad3156b93e064d.js